7 Underrated Places in Spain Without the Crowds

 Basque Country

-The origins of the Basque people are up for debate, but the ethnic group—spread throughout southern France and Spain’s eponymous autonomous community—has developed a culture unlike the rest of the country.
-San Sebastián is one of the cities found in Basque Country, where Euskara is spoken on the streets—forgo the hola and greet people with kaixo—and the steep cliff sides resemble those in Ireland or Scotland.
-Indulge in small plates known as pintxos of prepared cod and local bounty, but make some reservations too, because the food scene here is top notch: 10 Michelin-starred restaurants are spread throughout this city of 190,000.
+The origins of the Basque people are up for debate, but the ethnic group—spread throughout southern France and Spain’s eponymous autonomous community—has developed a culture unlike the rest of the country’s.
+San Sebastián is one of the cities found in Basque Country, where Euskara is spoken on the streets: Forgo the hola and greet people with kaixo.
+The city’s steep cliff sides resemble those in Ireland or Scotland.
+Indulge in small plates, known as pintxos, of prepared cod and local bounty, but make reservations too, because the food scene here is top notch: There are 12 Michelin-starred restaurants throughout San Sebastián and the surrounding area.

 Viewed from water: a village built on hillsides with green trees